 Welcome to the Transition Project, an Open Data Initiative (ODI) designed to help enable rapid carbon abatement for cities worldwide.
 These “Transition Elements” will grow in number and strength through “curation"—a process by which we will leverage experts in the five “essential” economic sectors of moving, dwelling, creating, growing, and resourcing—to validate the figures and sources underlying these assumptions.
 We aspire to make this data of significant value to scientists, policy leaders, city planners and engineers, and strategists from all backgrounds who we hope will leverage and contribute to this project as we seek to expedite carbon abatement together.

-Cities striving for carbon neutrality have a powerful new weapon: Transition Elements.
+Cities striving for carbon neutrality have a powerful new tool: Transition Elements.
 These encapsulations of variables, assumptive values, and substantiating references have been developed in association with Sweden’s Panorama project and in collaboration with the Swedish Climate Policy Council, Environmental Protection Agency, and Energy Agency.
 The Transition Project™ is pleased to democratize them here for use by academics, NGOs, researchers, and others who are seeking to make rapid carbon abatement a global reality.

 Net zero and economic progress are not simply compatible, they’re interdependent.
 By being minimally disruptive to GDP growth, carbon abatement plans will be adopted faster and more ubiquitously than before.
 The Transition Table categorizes Transition Elements according to essential human and municipal needs, thereby mapping carbon contributors to classes of economic activities such as moving, dwelling, creating, growing, and resourcing.
 Each of these columns in our table will be carefully curated by industry-leading experts on decarbonization within that particular economic vertical.
 Become a curator.